Used Car Buying Topics

 Think about the last car you rented.
 How well did you treat it?
 How many people drove it like they stole it and just ragged it out, you've heard the famous quote, "Oh, it's just a rental."

-At my dealership we would tell customers that previous rentals, I mean program cars, are well maintained because they must keep them running to make the company money.
+At my dealership we would tell customers that previous rentals, I mean program cars, are well maintained because they must keep them running so the rental company can make money.
 Truth is these cars go well over the recommended preventative maintenance schedules, especially oil and filter changes because they get re-rented as fast as they hit the lot.

 This is good stuff, Please Share It!